a-Fig/a-Fig/README.md

 - 👋 Hi, I’m @a-Fig
 - 👀 I’m interested in crypto
-- 🌱 I’m currently learning solidity
+- 🌱 I’m currently writing code in solidity
 - 💞️ I’m looking to collaborate on DAOs or DAPPs
-- 📫 How to reach me, dont?
+- 📫 You can reach me on discord at "a Fig#8772"

 <!---
 a-Fig/a-Fig is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.